ajevans451/bookwyrm-client/README.md

 - I would like to style the application to adhere to a different color scheme.
 - I would like to implement a second resource, bid, as a child to listing.
 ###### User Stories for future resource:
+- As a signed-in user, I want to be able to view all bids on a listing.
 - As a signed-in user, I want to be able to create a bid.
 - As a signed-in user, I want to be able to delete my bid.